 CoRe is an equal opportunity employer.
 All qualified applicants will be afforded equal employment opportunities without discrimination because of race, religion/creed, color, national origin, sex, age, disability, sexual orientation, military status, predisposing genetic characteristics, victim of domestic violence status or marital status.
 Salary will be commensurate with experience; excellent health and other benefits.
-The position is currently hybrid but required in-person starting Fall 2022.

 To apply, forward a cover letter with your resume to: